FMI sobre Portugal: depois não digam que o pessimismo vem do Fado

 The mission also pressed the case for a fundamental labor market reform, which has had a low profile in the policy debate. (...)

-High deficits and indebtedness divert resources from more productive uses,
+High deficits and indebtedness divert resources from more productive uses, and

 preclude desirable reductions in marginal tax rates.
 They also contribute to uncertainty about future fiscal policy, further discouraging investment.
 And, of course, faster growth would facilitate more rapid deficit reduction.
 Beyond this, the mission noted, a history of high tax evasion has introduced distortions that lead to inefficient business decisions; excessive bureaucracy has discouraged investment; and problems with the education and training system have contributed to generally low levels of human capital. (...)